 Shiraz is a city where you could easily spent a full week if you would want to see all the sights, enjoy the delicacies and explore its beautiful surroundings.
 Shiraz is a great destination if you are traveling Iran on a budget.
 Sadly enough, most of us travelers don’t have that amount of time, so if you only have a couple of days to spare, here are the must see Shiraz tourist attractions!

-Persepolis, Iran’s most famous UNESCO World Heritage site.
+Persepolis, Iran’s most famous UNESCO World Heritage site, and for many people on top of their Iran bucket list.
 Persepolis was the ceremonial capital of the Achaemenid Empire and the remains of Persepolis date back as early as 500 years BCE.
 Persepolis existed for a rough 200 years before Alexander the Great captured Persia and Persepolis burned to the ground, by accident or as an act of revenge, that remains unknown to this day.
 Persepolis is located roughly 60km outside of Shiraz and is the perfect day trip, or half day trip to learn more about Iran’s rich history.
 Wander around the ruins, admire the pillars, the carvings and don’t forget to climb to the viewpoint to truly admire the grandiosity of Persepolis.

 Practical information about visiting Persepolis